American cyclist who got trapped in Iran talks about his tense escape as Israeli "bombs kept falling"

 He did not plan, however, for Israel to launch a war on Iran.

-As he crossed into Iran on June 1, Alexander was filled with excitement, and anxiety.
+As he crossed into Iran on June 1, Andersen was filled with excitement, and anxiety.

 "I was quite nervous.
 I was like, okay, now we're getting into some uncharted territory here," he told CBS News on Thursday from a hotel room in Azerbaijan's capital of Baku.
 "But I was immediately put at ease with so many positive experiences from people that I met on the road… and hospitality, generosity."